 Bi-State is concerned that New Hampshire residents may lose their Medicaid coverage due to administrative barriers to fulfilling the reporting requirements included in the community engagement requirement, as we have seen happen in Arkansas.
-For example, since June 2018, more than 17,000 Medicaid enrollees in Arkansas lost coverage after the implementation of a work requirement.
-Bi-State and our members fully support the other provisions included in SB 290 that are key to reducing barriers to health insurance coverage and barriers to care, including but not limited to: adding an exemption homeless enrollees; increasing the age of the child caretaker exemption to 16 years of age; adding an exemption for grandparents who are caretakers of grandchildren; and adding an exemption for full-time students.
-Given the number of Medicaid enrollees who have lost coverage in other states as a result of similar community engagement requirements, we also fully support the provision that would eliminate the community enagement requirement if more than 500 people lose or are projected to lose coverage due to noncompliance.
+For example, since June 2018, approximately 18,000 Medicaid enrollees in Arkansas lost coverage after the implementation of a work requirement.
+Bi-State and our members fully support the other provisions included in SB 290 that are key to reducing barriers to health insurance coverage and barriers to care, including but not limited to: adding an exemption for homeless beneficiaries; increasing the age of the child caretaker exemption to 16 years of age; adding an exemption for grandparents who are caretakers of grandchildren; allowing qualifying hours to carry over into the following month; and adding an exemption for full-time students.
+Given the number of Medicaid enrollees who have lost coverage in other states as a result of similar community engagement requirements, we also fully support the provision that would eliminate the community engagement requirement if certain criteria are met, including more than 500 people losing coverage due to noncompliance.

-Bi-State and our members support the Granite Advantage Health Care Program and we want to see the Program succeed.
+Bi-State and our members support the Granite Advantage Health Care Program, and we want to see the Program succeed.
 The provisions in SB 290 will help ensure access to health insurance coverage and care by making necessary changes to the community engagement requirement.